Aedrus/Aedrus/README.md

 - 👋 Hi there!
-I’m Mario Ferrera, also known by my alias Aedrus.
+I’m Mario Ferrera, also known by my alias Aedrus (pronounced ay-druh-s).

 - 👀 I'm a Front-End Developer/Designer working to build clean and optimized websites centered around an exceptionally beneficial user experience.
 Some of my passions are metal music, calisthenics, gaming, and creative writing.
 In many ways I am guided by passions and my innate desire for knowledge.
 I also enjoy long walks both on and off the beach.